oguzutku1745/zkPoke/README.md

 Using Merkle trees with Aztec provides several key benefits:

 - **Enhanced Privacy**: Users control exactly what information they share
-- **Gas Efficiency**: Storing only the root hash significantly reduces on-chain storage costs
+- **Gas Efficiency**: Storing only the root hash publicly significantly reduces on-chain costs
-- **Scalability**: Users can have many credentials without increasing on-chain costs
+- **Scalability**: Users can have many credentials without increasing public on-chain footprint
 - **Selective Disclosure**: Users can choose which credentials to expose in each interaction
 - **Proof Verification**: Claims can be cryptographically verified without revealing sensitive data
+- **Cross-Chain Verification**: The Merkle root structure enables verification across multiple blockchains

 ### User Registration Flow